Memory-induced complex contagion in epidemic spreading: miccSIS model

-Overall, the system's evolution is determined by a set of discrete, stochastic, statistically independent processes (an infection for each susceptible node and a recovery for each infected node), which enables the use of the generalized non-Markovian Gillespie algorithm~\cite{Boguna:2014}.
+Overall, the system's evolution is determined by a set of discrete, stochastic processes, an infection for each susceptible node and a recovery for each infected node.
+All these processes are statistically independent, which enables the use of the generalized non-Markovian Gillespie algorithm~\cite{Boguna:2014}, capable of simulating memoryful dynamics in continuous time.
 A key ingredient of this algorithm is the instantaneous hazard rate of an active process, ${\omega(t)}$, obtained from its interevent time distribution, ${\psi(t)}$, and corresponding survival probability, ${\Psi(t)=\int_t^\infty\psi(t')\text{d}t'}$, as ${\omega(t)=\psi(t)/\Psi(t)}$.
 In short, $\omega(t)$ measures the probability per unit of time that the corresponding event takes place between $t$ and ${t+\text{d}t}$~\cite{cox:1970}.
 For a Poisson point process, the interevent time distribution is exponential and the hazard rate is, therefore, constant.
-In general, interevent time distributions decaying slower (respectively, faster) than exponential lead to asymptotically decreasing (increasing) hazard rates (see Appendix \ref{sec:appnmga} for more details).
+In general, interevent time distributions decaying slower (respectively, faster) than exponential lead to asymptotically decreasing (increasing) hazard rates.

+While recoveries are readily incorporated into this framework, $\omega_\text{rec}(t)=\psi_\text{rec}(t)/\Psi_\text{rec}(t)$, infections require some additional attention.
+Since the activity in a susceptible node's neighborhood varies over time, its instantaneous amassment rate, $\tilde{\upsilon}(t)$, is not constant.
+Then, the instantaneous hazard rate for infections is